What You Need to Know About Veterinary Assistant or Laboratory Animal Caretaker

-Job Description: Feed, water, and examine pets and other nonfarm animals for signs of illness, disease, or injury in laboratories and animal hospitals and clinics.
+Example of Veterinary Assistant Job Feed, water, and examine pets and other nonfarm animals for signs of illness, disease, or injury in laboratories and animal hospitals and clinics.
 Clean and disinfect cages and work areas, and sterilize laboratory and surgical equipment.
 May provide routine post-operative care, administer medication orally or topically, or prepare samples for laboratory examination under the supervision of veterinary or laboratory animal technologists or technicians, veterinarians, or scientists.

 - Administer medication, immunizations, or blood plasma to animals as prescribed by veterinarians.

-Veterinary Assistants and Laboratory Animal Caretakers state the following job skills are important in their day-to-day work.
+When polled, Veterinary Assistants and Laboratory Animal Caretakers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Service Orientation: Actively looking for ways to help people.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Speaking: Talking to others to convey information effectively.

 Coordination: Adjusting actions in relation to others’ actions.